 Make sure your finances are in order before buying a second home

 Whether you decide to refinance, top up your existing home loan or take out a line of credit loan, you'll be making larger repayments.
 This will require careful budgeting to ensure you can service your loans.
-You need a healthy cash flow to pay back what you borrow.

 If you're investing, make sure you do your research to determine how much rental income you'll be able to generate versus the expenses of managing the property and servicing your new debt.